opensafely-core/opencodelists/userdocs/icd10-editions.md

 used against any dataset.
 Where there are differences, OpenCodelists provides warnings and guidance.

+### When did this happen?

+Originally, OpenCodelists only supported the WHO 2019 edition.
+The switch to the combined ICD-10 coding system was made in September 2026.

 ### What are the differences between the two editions?

 Most codes are identical in both editions.
 The differences that need further